 The 1971-80 survey (Philp, 1982) picked up eight tetrad records, only three of which look as though they relate to the Folkestone Beds, and the rest are widely scattered.
 Misopates orontium was then considered rather rare, on cultivated or disturbed soil.
 During the 1991-2005 survey, however, it was only recorded from freshly disturbed roadside soil near Vintner's estate, Maidstone (2005) and on disturbed soil from the construction of the High Speed 1 rail route at Tutt Hill, Hothfield (the latter providing perhaps a degree of continuity from the 1950s records).
 The position since then has been broadly similar, in that very little has been seen of the species, and its occurrences are disparate.
 An odd casual plant has been seen in a small front garden at Upper Sydenham in 2011, without any indication of origin.
+Plants appeared in Doddington allotments in 2014, apparently not deliberately introduced: the site was formerly arable on clay-with-flints, and it is possible that seed arrived with East Anglian onion sets; they have persisted from year to year (2020).
 However, a record for Shalmsford Street, south west of Canterbury, in July 2013 appears to represent a continuation of the species' classic arable status.
 Here some 40 to 50 plants were growing at an untreated corner of an arable field with scattered plants along the field margin.
-In contrast to the usual sandy substrate, this population was on a light soil over chalk and was accompanied by other arable weed species such as Anagallis arvensis (Scarlet Pimpernel), Euphorbia helioscopia (Sun Spurge), Fumaria officinalis (Common Fumitory) and Viola arvensis (Field Pansy).
-It has continued here through into 2016.
+In contrast to the usual sandy substrate, this population was on a light soil over chalk and was accompanied by other arable weed species such as Lysimachia arvensis (Scarlet Pimpernel), Euphorbia helioscopia (Sun Spurge), Fumaria officinalis (Common Fumitory) and Viola arvensis (Field Pansy).
+It has continued here through into 2018.
 A further quasi-arable site was discovered by Sheila Anderson in August 2016, in a field near Upper Halling which is often ploughed out of season and left to seed for pheasants.